 March 1922 to November 8, 1922

-Patrolman Farmer left a wife, Lena Farmer, and three children, Howard Farmer (4), Erma Farmer (2), and Eileen Farmer.
+Constable Farmer was survived by his wife, Lena M. (Jones) Farmer, and children, Howard Farmer (4), Erma Farmer (2), and Eileen Farmer.
 His funeral services were held on Friday, November 10, 1922, at 2 p.m. at his parents’ home on the Sevenmile Pike near Williamsdale.
-He is buried in the Greenwood Cemetery in Hamilton.
+He is buried in Greenwood Cemetery, Hamilton, Ohio.